For internally transferring (changing your major) or adding a simultaneous major

 Note — If you have completed more than 60 hours and would still like to apply for a change-of-major to the Department of Art and Art History, submit application materials as instructed below, but do not submit an appeal form to the College of Fine Arts dean’s office until you are notified to do so.
 If your application receives a strong review, and if you will have completed more than 60 hours when admission notifications are sent by mid-July, the department’s Undergraduate Academic Advisor will send you the appeal form and detailed instructions.
 Exceptions to the university’s policies on internal transfer are only made in very rare circumstances when the student can provide evidence that they are on track for a timely graduation.
 Students with over 60 hours can only attempt to be admitted via this appeal process one time.

 Current majors in the Department of Art and Art History who wish to change from one major to another within the department, or to add a simultaneous major within the department, should visit the Undergraduate Academic Advisor to learn about the application process and deadlines.
-Depending on what your current major is, you may have to submit an application through SlideRoom, as described below.
-However, some changes within the department do not require the application process below, but require a form to be completed in the office of the Undergraduate Academic Advsior.
+Depending on what your current major is, you may have to submit a portfolio, as described below.
+However, some changes within the department do not require the application process below, but require a form to be completed in the office of the Undergraduate Academic Advisor.

-The application for internally transferring (change of major) or adding a simultaneous major is made through SlideRoom.
-Follow the steps below and submit all materials by the deadline above.
-The SlideRoom portal typically opens February 1 for the March 1 deadline.
+The application portal for internally transferring (change of major) or adding a simultaneous major will go live mid-December.
+At that time, you will find the link on this webpage.
+Follow the steps below and submit all materials by the March 1 deadline.

 Specify your Mode of Admission (UT Change/Add Major) and Program: